andrebassi/runner-codes/docs/docusaurus/docs/languages/scala.md

 ## Overview

 Scala is a powerful language that combines object-oriented and functional programming.
-LLM-Firecracker provides Scala with OpenJDK runtime.
+Runner Codes provides Scala with OpenJDK runtime.

 ## Specifications